Daeltam/Endless-Google-Improved-Twice/README.md

 # Endless-Google-Improved
+Edit from Daeltam :
+Mix fork of tumpio's code and LoonerNinja
+1. I kept LoonerNinja's modifications except the function requestNextPage() that is the 0.0.8 version coming from tumpio; LoonerNinja's version is not working anymore.
+2. I added a line to hide "Related Searches" that were still appearing, reverting OnScrollDocumentEnd() to 0.0.8

 This is just my tiny fork of tumpio's original work from https://openuserjs.org/scripts/tumpio/Endless_Google.
 My aim is just to add some styling and modifaction for better aesthetics.
 These changes/additions are the following:
 1. Removes the page navigation buttons at the bottom.
 2. Removes the repeating "Related searches" when the next page loads.
 3. Move the location bar from bottom to the topbar.
-4. Stop the infinite scrolling when there are no more results to load.
+4. Stop the infinite scrolling when there are no more results to load. --BROKEN--

 To use this script, you need to install a userscript manager extension for your browser.
 Just choose according to your liking below: